LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

    docker.lightbitslabs.com/lightos-csi/lb-csi-plugin:1.4.2
    ```

-   In case discovery-client is deployed as a container in `lb-csi-node` POD, verify it's image was updated as well with the following command:
+   In case discovery-client is deployed as a container in the `lb-csi-node` POD, verify that its image was updated as well with the following command:

    ```bash
    kubectl get pods lb-csi-node-tpd7d -n kube-system -o jsonpath='{.spec.containers[?(@.name=="lb-nvme-discovery-client")].image}' ; echo docker.lightbitslabs.com/lightos-csi/lb-nvme-discovery-client:1.4.2
    ```

-#### Stage #3: Verify Upgraded `lb-csi-node` `POD` Functioning Properly
+#### Stage #4: Verify Upgraded `lb-csi-node` `POD` Functioning Properly

-We will run a simple verification test that our node is still functioning before we move to the next node.
+We will run a simple verification test to see that our node is still functioning before we move to the next node.

-By deploy a simple workload **on the upgraded node** we can verify that the `lb-csi-node` node is functioning properly.
+By deploy a simple workload **on the upgraded node**, we can verify that the `lb-csi-node` node is functioning properly.

 We provide two ways to run the verification test: